Paramahansa Yogananda's poems serve to deepen yoga meditation, offering devotees new ways of grasping the spiritual nature of all creation.

-Introduction and Excerpt from "They Are Thine"
+Introduction and Excerpt From "They Are Thine"

 The speaker in Paramahansa Yogananda's "They Are Thine" is recognizing the fact that all creation belongs to the Creator, who created the entire cosmic universe, as well as all things and all sentient creatures within it.
 It addresses the Divine Belovèd as in prayer.
 But like most prayer, it is not supplication for some favor; it merely asserts a truth about the speaker, his soul, Creation, and the Divine Creator, Who governs them all.

-Excerpt of "They Are Thine"
+Excerpt From "They Are Thine"